BrandXX/open-webui/functions/unload_models_from_vram/README.md

 # Unload Models from VRAM

 Welcome to the *Unload Models from VRAM* function for Open-WebUI!
-This neat little tool lets you effortlessly unload all models from your VRAM using Ollama's REST API.
-If your VRAM is feeling a bit too crowded, this is your chance to give it a breather—just like cleaning out your digital closet. 😉
+This streamlined tool effortlessly unloads all models from your VRAM using Ollama's REST API.
+If your VRAM feels a bit crowded, here's your chance to clear it out with a simple click—think of it as spring cleaning for your digital workspace. 😉

 ---